 Hardshell

 For resort days and extreme mountain weather, it’s hard to beat the protection of a rigid hardshell (Gore-Tex is a popular example).
 Backed by a waterproof membrane, hardshells provide a reliable barrier against wet snow and harsh winds (great for long chairlift rides), and pricier options can have impressively long lifespans.
 Due to their burly constructions, hardshells aren't particularly breathable, and you'll have to put up with their more rigid feel.
 But resort skiers generally don’t need an especially breathable or supple bib, and the good news is that most hardshells here have side vents to dump heat on warmer days.
-The Arc'teryx Sentinel and Patagonia Untracked are standout examples, with bombproof 3-layer protection, substantial 80-denier face fabric, and long side vents.
+The Arc'teryx Sentinel and Patagonia Untracked are standout examples, with bombproof 3-layer protection, substantial shell fabrics, and long side vents.

 Hardshell with Stretch